Decision-making capacity in dementia

 Who decides whether a person can make their own decisions?

-The person who is expected to do the mental capacity assessment is the person who might have to do something in the person's best interests (for more on this, see the feature on 'Making decisions in a person's best interests' in this section).
+The person who is expected to do the mental capacity assessment is the person who might have to do something in the person's best interests (for more on this, see the feature on 'Making decisions in a person's best interests' in this section) if the person lacks capacity.
 Here are some examples:

 - Care workers may need to decide if the person is able to choose whether they have a bath or not, or what food they have.